artemnbo/github-actions-k8s-cicd-demo/imdb-ratings/README.md

-# Simple Python Flask Dockerized Application to get top 10 movides from IMDB using [IMDB-API](https://imdb-api.com) #
+# Simple Python Flask Dockerized Application to get top 10 movies from IMDB using [IMDB-API](https://imdb-api.com) #

 Build the image using the following command